lot3worx/AxisDemoSample/README.md

 You compile in the Microsoft Nuget Service Model stack including items such as system.servicemodel.* Also ensure that you have the latest version since if you load them yourself you need to check for the updates and then upgrade.

-You also need to check that the official Onvif WSDL for device management and eventss are loaded as connected WCF services as per usual.
+You also need to check that the official Onvif WSDL for device management and events are loaded as connected WCF services as per usual.
 More precisely, generated code for

 https://www.onvif.org/ver10/device/wsdl/devicemgmt.wsdl